sonic-pi-net/sonic-pi/etc/doc/articles/magpi/02-coded-beats.md

    end

 OK, so it is looping, but there's an annoying pause every time round.
-That is because we asked it to sleep for `2` beats and the with the default BPM of 60 the `:loop_amen` sample only lasts for `1.753` beats.
+That is because we asked it to sleep for `2` beats and with the default BPM of 60 the `:loop_amen` sample only lasts for `1.753` beats.
 We therefore have a silence of `2 - 1.753 = 0.247` beats.
 Even though it's short, it's still noticeable.